 Over 50% of browsers will leave a website that doesn’t load quickly (typically within three seconds).
 This means loss of users, clicks and potential fans or revenue for your business.

 Content is king.
-You need to be able to update your content yourself to keep your site relevant and fresh.
+Therefore, you need to be able to update your content yourself to keep your site relevant and fresh.
 There are several content management systems out there, but we build all of our websites using WordPress.

 6. Social Media